r-kangethe/refcode-projects/Day2.md

 in the other articles and on top of it, it’s an easy read for me.
 Maybe its the styling and a clean page?
 Can’t pin point what it is.
 Overall, I loved the read.
 Something that I need to re-visit is the Block vs.
- Inline elements.  #16 on the article.
-I will definitely revisit this article.*
+ Inline elements.  number 16 on the article.  **I will definitely revisit this article.**

 # *Video*